Imagine a world without access to books.

-Our unique digital library fills educational resource gaps in developing world communities and other regions where history, poverty or remoteness, prevents access to conventional book collections.
+Our unique digital library fills educational resource gaps in communities where history, poverty or remoteness prevents access to conventional book collections.
 This is a global education challenge.

 Our quest is simple: we are there when books are not, so that every child can experience the joy of reading.

 Library For All is an Australian non-profit organisation with a mission to make books and educational resources accessible to all.
 Millions of children around the world are struggling to reach their full potential due to a lack of age-appropriate, culturally-relevant reading materials.
 Our solution is elegantly simple yet remarkably effective.